-The corrigendum will be published before the original submission deadline and no later than 10 days after the request for publication was sent to the relevant service of the European Commission.
+The corrigendum must be published not later than 11 days before the original submission deadline.
+Be aware that the corrigendum has to be sent to the relevant service of the European Commission not later than 10 days before the expected date for its publication.

 5.3.2.
-Drafting and content of the tender dossier
+Drafting and content of the tender dossier;